amatosolivo/amatosolivo/README.md

 ## ⚡ Fun fact

-I once built a whole access control system from scratch using old recycled parts and wrote the firmware in assembly — just for fun.
+I once built a whole REST API service to unlock Apple Iphones for a SAP Interface.

 ---